 A wristwatch that is easy to read

 At the end of the day, many women just downright prefer a larger watch.
-Anything from a 40mm wide case and upward would genreally be considered a size appropriate for a man.
-And, one practical perk is that a larger “man’s” watch, is actually legible.
+Anything from a 40mm wide case and upward would generally be considered a size appropriate for a man.
+And, one practical perk is that a larger “man’s” watch, even a chronograph with lots of dials, is actually legible.
 Women’s watches can often be made so small that they aren’t even able to read the time at a glance.
 There is the option of a unisex watch, which tends to be a male’s watch design, but a little smaller.
 Some women just want to wear what might look on them, like an oversized watch.
 From a designer’s point of view, to make a watch more masculine, all they can really do is increase the size.
 But this is the attractive point for many women.
 Put something masculine on a female, and she will actually appear more feminine.